August Newsletter

 MCS teachers who attend both days will receive a $400 stipend.

-This is more than just another conference—it’s a chance to recharge, connect with colleagues, and walk away with fresh strategies for strengthening civic learning in your classroom.
+This is more than just another conference, it’s a chance to recharge, connect with colleagues, and develop new strategies for strengthening civic learning in your classroom.

 Conference Highlights